Italy court dismisses appeal against Dec. 4 reform referendum

-Milan A Milan civil court on Thursday rejected an appeal against the wording of a Dec.
+Milan (Reuters) - A Milan civil court on Thursday rejected an appeal against the wording of a Dec.
 4 national referendum on constitutional reform.

 Valerio Onida, a former constitutional court judge, brought the case arguing that it was unacceptable that the ballot sheet lumps together multiple issues into one question requesting a single 'yes' or 'no' answer.